namecoin/namecoin-legacy/doc/build-osx.md

 See the output from `./configure --help' for additional configure options.

-This release has been tested with the following dependency versions:
+This release has been tested with the following versions:
  - MAC OSX 10.8.5
  - gcc 4.2.1/XCode 5.0
  - Berkeley DB 4.8.30